 You know the deal here.
 This lovely spire – which dresses up little more than a pipe to help regular water pressure, with a spiral staircase around it – was designed by Charles Gombert and erected in 1871.
 It looks more or less exactly the same now, and if it weren't for the cars and those old low-to-the-ground traffic signals, one could be convinced this photo was taken yesterday.

 2. Clemens Chrzan Pharmacy

 Clem Chrzan was born in Milwaukee in 1903.
 He ran his pharmacy – which has that classic drug store Coca-Cola sign in this shot – on the northeast corner of 5th and Mitchell Streets.
 The building likely fell to freeway construction.
 If the photographer had turned slightly to the left, you'd see St. Stanislaus Church on that corner.
-Chrzan lived close, at 7th and Lincoln.
+Chrzan and his family lived above the store.